Families with a child who has attention deficit disorder (ADHD)

 with a biologically determined set of temperament features (Johnston), Carey

-believes that ADD and temperament overlap considerably.
+believes that ADHD and temperament overlap considerably.
 Therapists need to

-realize that ADD should not be mistaken for an individual entity that affects
+realize that ADHD should not be mistaken for an individual entity that affects

 only the client.
-ADD symptoms affect all family members.
+ADHD symptoms affect all family members.
 Furthermore, it is

-not unusual for ADD to be unrecognized, diagnosed incorrectly, undiagnosed,
+not unusual for ADHD to be unrecognized, diagnosed incorrectly, undiagnosed,

 or treated inappropriately by mental health professionals.
 For example, families

-torn by ADD rarely work well (Hallowell & Ratey).
+torn by ADHD rarely work well (Hallowell & Ratey).
 Simply stated, the reality

-of ADD causes myriad problems for both the affected child and the child’s
+of ADHD causes myriad problems for both the affected child and the child’s

 family.
 Some families have fallen apart or disintegrated, never knowing that